icpmoles/pyxback/content/post/staticman.md

 https://<name-of-your-heroku-istance>.herokuapp.com/v2/entry/<github_username>/<github_repo>/main/comments
 ```

-> (Pay attention to what branch you're submitting: main or master can make cause errors if not filled correctly)
+> (Pay attention to what branch you're submitting: main or master can cause errors if not filled correctly)

 Save.